Library Award Winner 2026 EN

 1. Participation

 All publishers and bookmakers worldwide are eligible to participate in the Fotobus Library Award.
-All photo books that have been published between March 2024 and March 2025 in an edition of at least 100 copies are eligible.
+All photo books that have been published between March 2025 and May 2026 in an edition of at least 100 copies are eligible.
 All submitted books will become part of the Fotobus Library and will not be returned.
 There is no limit to the number of books that each publisher or bookmaker can submit.
 Self published books are eligible as long as they were produced in a print run of at least 100 copies.
 Unpublished book dummies and artist books are not eligible.
 Books featuring AI-generated images are not eligible.
 Photography must be the core medium of the submitted book.
 Other elements such as texts, found images, documents, comics, paintings, illustrations, drawings, etc. can also be used.

 The copyright to the books and their images remains with the applicants.
 Images of the cover and pages of the submitted book may be used in connection with the Fotobus Library Award, e.g. to advertise the Fotobus Library Award in the following year.